AbhilekhGulpadia/yfinanceScreener/README.md

-# Stock Analyzer
+# yfinance Screener

-A comprehensive stock analysis application with real-time data tracking, technical indicators, and portfolio management.
+A comprehensive stock analysis application using `yfinance` for market data, with technical indicators and portfolio management.

 ## Features

-- 📊 Real-time stock data tracking
+- 📊 Stock data tracking via yfinance
 - 📈 Technical analysis with RSI and MACD indicators
 - 🔥 Market heatmaps for quick insights
 - 💼 Portfolio management